kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 ## Post Installation

 Kubeflow 0.6 release brings multi-tenancy support and user are not able to create notebooks in `kubeflow`, `default` namespace.

-Instead, please create a `Profile` using `kubectl apply -f profile.yaml` and profile controller will create new namespace and service account which is allowed to create notebook in that namespace.
+The first time you visit the cluster, you can ceate a namespace `anonymous` to use.
+If you want to create different users, you can create `Profile` and then `kubectl apply -f profile.yaml`.
+Profile controller will create new namespace and service account which is allowed to create notebook in that namespace.

 ```yaml
 apiVersion: kubeflow.org/v1beta1